Skip to main content

 #

-I created a visual CRUD application to constrain input to make sure that non-technical users could input valid scenario changes without breaking the game. ultimately the SMEs were not available to do this for most of the project’s lifecycle, and we ended up just filling in most of the content ourselves anyway.
+I created a visual CRUD application to constrain input to make sure that non-technical users could input valid scenario changes without breaking the game.
+Ultimately the SMEs were not available to do this for most of the project’s lifecycle, and we ended up just filling in most of the content ourselves anyway.

 Web Platform Deployment and Optimization